 The transferable data for each human would consist of the pairs of DNA that make up the genomes in each cell.

 Therefore, the total data for each human cell would be around 1010 bits (b), while the data for a complete human would be around 2,6 x 1042 b.
-Sending this huge amount of data would require a type of computer technology that we haven't yet invented.
-For the 2013 technology standards used by students, data transfer for a single human (with a bandwidth between 29,5 and 30 GHz) would take up to 4,85 × 1015 years, much more than the age of 'universe.
+Sending this enormous amount of data would require a type of computing technology we haven't invented yet.
+According to the 2013 technology standards used by the students, data transfer for a single human (with a bandwidth of 29,5 to 30 GHz) would take up to 4,85×1015 years, much longer than the age of the 'universe.

 Yes, we need better technology